Folk music aficionados know that a young Bob Dylan visited Woody Guthrie at Greystone Park State Psychiatric Hospital in Morris Plains.

 That’s the question posed by Guthrie at Greystone, a touching State of the Arts segment airing on NJTV at 8 pm on Jan.
 26, 2014.

 Woody, the author of This Land Is Your Land and 3,000 other songs, was picked up for vagrancy in Morristown in 1956, misdiagnosed with schizophrenia, and sent to Greystone.
-There he passed his last 15 years, deteriorating from Huntington’s disease.
+There he passed some of his last years, deteriorating from Huntington’s disease.

 Guthrie at Greystone documents a remarkable decade-long collaboration between Woody’s daughter, Nora Guthrie, and photographer Phil Buehler, whose visual chronicle of the abandoned hospital’s decline mirrors that of its most famous patient.